 The behavioral biometrics you are talking about is an interesting issue.
 Biometric banking is also often used.
 The customer calls the bank to unlock an account and the system can recognize their voice.
 How does it work?

-We have talked about the benefits and possibilities of machine learning.
+We have talked about the benefits and possibilities of ML.
 What are the biggest requirements and threats in this area?

 What model gaps do you mean?